IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

 * Recommendation for charters: If the correctness of balloon count is significant, for branched charts, if any balloons are defined in non-branched sections, the branch-less `BALLOON:` should be always specified and should be specified after `BALLOONNOR:`, `BALLOONEXP:`, & `BALLOONMAS:`.
-[The `TJACOMPAT:` header](#proposal-iid-tjacompat) can be specified if necessary.
+[The `COMPAT:` header](#proposal-iid-compat) can be specified if necessary.
 * TJAPlayer2 for.PC & TJAPlayer3, but not OpenTaiko (0auBSQ) v0.6.0.73: Unlike in TaikoJiro, the scope-fineness of the BALLOON headers is per-difficulty instead of per&ndash;player-side (see [the `LEVEL:` header](#level)).
 Specifically, if a BALLOON header is specified multiple times in its scope, the specified hit amount values is appended to the existent values, instead of replacing all the existent values.
 * TJAPlayer2 for.PC & TJAPlayer3: The `BALLOON:` header is *erroneously* treated equivalent to the `BALLOONNOR:` header.
 * *Unspecified* iteration behavior over non-branched sections: